Panasonic TZ200 vs Leica V-LUX 4

 |20 MP, 1" Sensor||12 MP, 1/2.3" Sensor|

 |10 shutter flaps per second||12 shutter flaps per second|

 |370 shots per battery charge||540 shots per battery charge|

 |111 x 65 x 45 mm, 340 g||125 x 87 x 110 mm, 588 g|

 Body comparison: Panasonic TZ200 vs Leica V-LUX 4

 An illustration of the physical size and weight of the Panasonic TZ200 and the Leica V-LUX 4 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TZ200 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica V-LUX 4 is considerably larger (51 percent) than the Panasonic TZ200.
 Moreover, the V-LUX 4 is substantially heavier (73 percent) than the TZ200.
 In this context, it is worth noting that neither the TZ200 nor the V-LUX 4 are weather-sealed.